Located in the east of France, APRR is France’s second largest toll

 TML is an 11 kilometre road and tunnel between Sainte-Marie-aux-Mines (Haut-Rhin, Alsace) and Saint-Dié (Vosges, Lorraine) in eastern France.
 Prior to this amendment the TML Concession had a concession expiry of 2068.

 APRR Group, comprising APRR, Eiffarie and Financiere Eiffarie (FE), is the tax consolidated group in France.
-APRR generates taxable income which are offset by Eiffarie deductions.
+APRR generates taxable income that is offset by Eiffarie deductions.

-APRR Group is expected to benefit from a progressive reduction in French corporate income tax rate from 33.3% to 25.0% by 2022 (per the Finance Law for 2018).
-Including the additional social surcharge of +3.3%, APRR’s applicable tax rate will reduce from 34.4% to 25.8% over this period.
+APRR Group is expected to benefit from a progressive reduction in the French corporate income tax rate from 33.3% in 2019 to 25.0% by 2022 (per the Finance Law).
+Including the additional social surcharge of +3.3%, the APRR Group's applicable tax rate will reduce from 34.4% to 25.8% over this period.

 Dividends paid out of APRR are subject to conventional French accounting restrictions and can only be paid from current period profit, distributable reserves, retained earnings and share premium.

 APRR has consistently generated cash flows in excess of net profit per annum.
 This excess cash has historically been used to fund capital expenditure and debt reduction.

 APRR’s capital works program is primarily focused on maintenance and expansion of the existing network.

 - Growth capital expenditure under the concession contract (e.g. specific road widenings to ease congestion)

 - Growth capital expenditure under agreed management contracts or other agreements with the French State (such as the Stimulus Package).
 This expenditure has historically been agreed in exchange for supplemental toll increases and/or concession extensions.